legosteve/plex-gay-metadata-agent/README.md

 	- Unable to get metadata for bonus material from other sites.
 	- Autoupdate may cause issues as it may cause a full metadata refresh when a new file is added.

+<h1>RawFuckClub.bundle</h1>
+	NAMING CONVENTION:
+		Enclosing directory: Can be defined in settings, but "Raw Fuck Club" is recommended Video Naming:
+		- `{title}`
+		The scene name exactly as it appears on rawfuckclub.com are required for the best matching results.

+	KNOWN ISSUES:
+	- None at this time

+	By default, this matcher only runs on items in a directory named "Raw Fuck Club".
+This is configurable in the agent settings.

 <h1>SeanCody.bundle</h1>
 	NAMING CONVENTION:
 		Enclosing directory: Can be defined in settings